Apache Parquet: Run-length encoding (RLE)

-To optimize storage of multiple occurrences of the same value, a single value is stored once along with the number of occurrences.
+To optimize storage of multiple occurrences of the same value, run-length encoding is used, which is where a single value is stored once along with the number of occurrences.

 Parquet implements a hybrid of bit packing and RLE, in which the encoding switches based on which produces the best compression results.
 This strategy works well for certain types of integer data and combines well with dictionary encoding.

+Cloud Storage and Data Lakes

+Parquet is widely used as the underlying file format in modern cloud-based data lake architectures.
+Cloud storage systems such as Amazon S3, Azure Data Lake Storage, and Google Cloud Storage commonly store data in Parquet format due to its efficient columnar representation and retrieval capabilities.
+Data lakehouse frameworks—including Apache Iceberg, Delta Lake, and Apache Hudi —build an additional metadata layer on top of Parquet files to support features such as schema evolution, time-travel queries, and ACID-compliant transactions.
+In these architectures, Parquet files serve as the immutable storage layer while the table formats manage data versioning and transactional integrity.

 Comparison

 Apache Parquet is comparable to RCFile and Optimized Row Columnar (ORC) file formats — all three fall under the category of columnar data storage within the Hadoop ecosystem.
 They all have better compression and encoding with improved read performance at the cost of slower writes.
 In addition to these features, Apache Parquet supports limited schema evolution, i.e., the schema can be modified according to the changes in the data.
 It also provides the ability to add new columns and merge schemas that do not conflict.

 Apache Arrow is designed as an in-memory complement to on-disk columnar formats like Parquet and ORC.
 The Arrow and Parquet projects include libraries that allow for reading and writing between the two formats.